 How Singapore's family offices invest will, in many cases, parallel and overlap with investment strategies seen by families throughout Asia and globally.

-Of course, some developments stand out more than others in their investment strategies.
+And naturally, some developments stand out more than others in their investment strategies.

 "The trend for more companies being held private seems to be continuing.
 The amount of capital that's now available for private investments versus publicly listed investments seems to be growing."